Why would game industry veteran Phil Harrison join Google?

 When I asked him about the broader game platform companies — like Amazon, Google, and Apple — Harrison said, “You’re betting on five watts versus 160 watts.
 Are you going console, PC, hardcore, or are you going mobile, free-to-play?
 It doesn’t seem like there have been breakout hits in free-to-play on console yet, maybe because the top of the funnel isn’t big enough to support all of the customer acquisition.
 But that will happen.
 I’m excited about the future.
 I’m enormously bullish about the future of games, mainly because now we don’t have to explain what this is anymore.
 There’s an understanding of games among the wider population.”

 About Microsoft, he added, “They all have tremendous positives and some small challenges.
-If Microsoft’s Xbox business was a stand-alone business, only focused on games, that would be an incredible business.
+If Microsoft’s Xbox business was a standalone business, only focused on games, that would be an incredible business.
 When you look at it as a part of Microsoft spitting out $20 billion in free cash flow every year, it just shows up as a tiny little dot, which is always a deep frustration for the leadership in the Xbox business.
 They do an incredible job, but they don’t show up that often on the scorecard.”

 And he said Sony has challenges with a “much smaller balance sheet.”
 He said, “They’re a much more focused company through necessity, through the challenges they’ve been through, which have been public over the last 10 years or so.
 It’s a good question.
 Which would you rather be: a focused company with a smaller balance sheet or an unfocused company with a very large balance sheet?
-Ultimately a strong balance sheet is a good thing to have, which is why a company like Amazon could end up being a disruptive force in games.
-They have AWS as this secret provider of incredible services to so many games companies, which they’re monetizing like crazy.”
+Ultimately, a strong balance sheet is a good thing to have, which is why a company like Amazon could end up being a disruptive force in games.
+They have AWS [Amazon Web Services] as this secret provider of incredible services to so many games companies, which they’re monetizing like crazy.”

-And about Amazon and Apple, he said, “I think Amazon knows they have a games business.
+Harrison added, “I think Amazon knows they have a games business.
 It’s interesting that the games bit of Amazon reports in to the AWS leadership.
 That’s not a surprise or an accident.
 That’s very purposeful.
-The one unknown, unseen is what Apple is really doing in AR and VR.
+The one unknown, unseen, is what Apple is really doing in [augmented reality] and VR.
 I don’t believe for an instant that what they showed at the worldwide developer conference is all they’re doing in AR.
 But they made a very strong statement of intent, and that’s exciting for the future.”

-But even while Harrison was enjoying being a venture capitalist, he wasn’t shy about professing his love for the game industry.
+While Harrison was enjoying being a venture capitalist, he wasn’t shy about professing his love for the game industry.
+So it’s no surprise to see him join another major game platform company.